cksystemsteaching/selfie/README.md

 The only difference between the two examples is that the declaration of `a` results in static memory allocation in the data segment while the declaration of `b` results in dynamic memory allocation on the call stack.

 Here is what you need to do.
 As usual, extend the C\* grammar first.
 While an index into an array can be any expression, the size of an array can only be an integer literal.
 Then, extend symbol table entries with type information on arrays, in particular the element type, here `uint64_t`, and the array size, here `2`.
-Moreover, make sure that sufficient memory is allocated for arrays, here a contiguous block of `2` machine words, statically in the data segment for global variables such as `a`, and dynamically on the call stack for local variables such as `b` through proper code generation.
+In this context, a word of caution is in order: do not forget to increase the amount of memory allocated for a symbol table entry when extending it, see the procedure `allocate_symbol_table_entry`.
+Next, make sure that sufficient memory is allocated for arrays, here a contiguous block of `2` machine words, statically in the data segment for global variables such as `a`, and dynamically on the call stack for local variables such as `b` through proper code generation.
 Hint: the latter requires modifying procedure prologues!
 Finally, generate code for array access which involves computing addresses of array elements in memory.
 Hint: `a[1]` is equivalent to `*(a + 1)`.
-However, before doing so, there is one more thing to figure out, which appears to be the key challenge with this exercise and ultimately points to a larger, quite interesting issue.
-Consider the following code:
+However, before doing so, there is one more thing to figure out, which appears to be the key challenge with this exercise and ultimately points to a larger, quite important issue.
+Consider the following example:

 ```c
 void initialize_x(uint64_t x[2]) {